Content creation for online stores looks simple on the surface. Add a product, write a caption, post a photo, go live.

 Writing, Visuals, and Posting Live in Different Places

 Fragmentation breaks flow.
-Copy lives in scattered notes, photos are stored across various devices, and scheduling tools further isolate assets.
+Copy lives in notes, photos are stored across various devices, and scheduling tools further isolate assets.

 Owners waste time retrieving what already exists.
 Energy drains before publishing even begins.